monkeybutter/goblock_compressor/README.md

 * 06/08/2015: conc_comp_pipeline has been modified to accept command line arguments to specify the number of processors, block size and input file.

 * 12/08/2015: conc_comp_pipeline has been modified to include type size as a parameter.

+* 20/08/2015: blocker_simple simplified version of the block compressor with a significant improvement in performance.

 Test A: compress the file